 Koan 147

-How do you know when you are looking at something whether you are seeing it through your eyes, your mind, the mind of others or a group mind?
+How do you know when you are looking at something whether you are seeing it through your eyes or your mind?

 Koan 141